The Ultimate Guide to Matcha

 - Why does my matcha taste bitter?
 Honestly every single matcha I’ve ever bought from a cafe has sucked to the point that I’ll never buy it outside again.
 Most of the time the baristas don’t know how to properly prepare matcha.
 Plus, cafe’s rarely use quality matcha (or ingredients for that matter).
 Additionally, for profit margins, most cafes use culinary grade matcha which has a bitter undernote and should only be used for baking.
 Moral of the story, make it at home!

 - How to make matcha without a bamboo whisk?
-I honestly ever taste a difference in using a bamboo whisk vs using a frother (in fact I prefer the frother as it’s easier and makes the matcha more frothy and aerated).
-I’ll link the frother I use here.
+I honestly never tasted a big difference in using a bamboo whisk vs using a frother.
+In fact, if you’re still perfecting your whisking technique, the frother will yield a more aerated frothier matcha.
+So use whichever is easiest!

 - Why does my matcha look brown?
 Most likely you’re using a low-grade matcha, such as culinary grade.
 If you’re drinking the matcha on its own or in a latte, get a ceremonial grade matcha for best results!